kubevirt/monitoring/runbooks/VMCannotBeEvicted.md

    Search for evictionStrategy field.
 For example "evictionStrategy: LiveMigrate"

 - `kubectl get vmis  -o wide`
   Look at the "LIVE-MIGRATABLE" column of the output.
-In case the status is "Flase" you can inspect the VMI to understand what is the reason that the VM can't be migrated.
+In case the status is "False" you can inspect the VMI to understand what is the reason that the VM can't be migrated.

   Run `kubectl get vmis  -o yaml`  and inspect the `conditions` section under the VMI status.
 For example: